Omar9t5/rootrealm/README.md

 ### Requirements

-- Android [minimum version] or higher
+- Android 8.0 (API 26) or higher
 - Root access **or** Shizuku installed and running
-- [Any other requirement, e.g. USB debugging enabled]
+- USB debugging enabled (for ADB features)

 ### Download